http-tests/cache-tests/README.md

 When you're testing with a browser, each test has a `uuid` that identifies that specific test run; this can be used to find its requests in the browser developer tools or proxy logs.
 Click ⚙︎ to copy it to the clipboard.

-### Test Results FAQ
+### Test results FAQ

 If you see a lot of failures, it might be one of a few different issues:

-* If you see lots of grey circles at the top (dependency failures), it's probably because the cache will store and reuse a response without explicit freshness or a validator.
+* If you see lots of grey circles at the top (dependency failures), it's probably because the cache will store and reuse a response without explicit freshness or a validator; see the very first test (`freshness-none`).
 While this is technically legal in HTTP, it interferes with the tests.
 Disabling "default caching" or similar usually fixes this.

 * If you see lots of blue diamonds (setup failures), it's likely that the cache is refusing `PUT` requests.
 Enable them to clear this; the tests use PUT to synchronise state between the client and the server.